Holidays in Europe: 15 overlooked destinations is written by The editorial staff, RejsRejsRejs..

 Mdina, Zebbug and the most overlooked travel destination in Europe

-Mdina boasts stunning Baroque architecture, historic sites and various palaces, while the town of Zebbug is known for its “festas” (festivities) - festivities that last 3 or more days and have hundreds of visitors.
+Mdina boasts stunning baroque architecture, historical sites and various palaces, while the town of Zebbug is known for its “festas” (feasts) – celebrations that last 3 or more days and have thousands of visitors.

 Malta has also previously been named “Most Overlooked Travel Destination in Europe” by Lonely Planet.